pelya/dpmaster-udp-hole-punching/readme.txt

-        The requirement of a "clients" value in infoResponses is now enforced The "infoResponse" description in techinfo.txt has been corrected The "heartbeat" description in techinfo.txt has been corrected The maximum number of servers recorded by default is now 1024 The default hash size has been increased from 6 bits to 8 bits A rare bug where a server was occasionally skipped was fixed The compilation with MS Visual Studio 2005 was fixed Made it clearer that dpmaster can support any game out of the box
+        The requirement of a "clients" value in infoResponses is now enforced The "infoResponse" description in techinfo.txt has been corrected The "heartbeat" description in techinfo.txt has been corrected The time is now printed to the console each time a packet is received Made it clear in the doc that any game can be supported out of the box

     - version 1.6:
         Several getserversResponse may now be sent for a single getservers